mckellwoodland/feature_ood_med/README.md

 ```

 To test on your own data
-1. Update the `SegVol/script/inference.sh` file with the name of your dataset.
-2. Generate the JSON file using `utils/create_json.py`.
+1. Generate the JSON file using `utils/create_json.py`.
 The images and corresponding labels should be in separate folders.
 When the file contents of the two directories are sorted, the image file should correspond to the label file.
 ```
 usage: create_json.py [-h] -i IMG_DIR -l LABEL_DIR -o OUTPUT_FILE